Sutta Pazham: Production

 G. K. made his directorial with Sutta Pazham under the banner of Pinttex Creations.
 The veteran actor Mohan, who was last seen in Anbulla Kadhalukku (1999), returned to the screen to play the lead role, while Shubha Poonja was chosen to play the heroine.
 The film was shot in Munnar and Chennai.
 The makers said that film was an adult comedy-thriller, but there was no vulgarity or crudeness.

 Soundtrack

-The film score and the soundtrack were composed by Sri Sam.
-The soundtrack features 5 tracks and it was released on 16 July 2008 at the radio station Hello FM in Chennai.
-The audio launch was attended by actors Mohan, Shaam, M. S. Bhaskar, the film director G. K., the music director Sri Sam, and lyricist Snehan.
+The soundtrack was composed by Sri Sam.
+It was released on 16 July 2008 at the radio station Hello FM in Chennai.

 Release

 The film was released on 25 July 2008 alongside another erotic film, Pathu Pathu.
 The two films releasing that week were butchered by the censor board and carried "A" certificates as they had an overdose of sex and smutty dialogues.